Veterinary Care for Horses

 While diet and exercise are important for your horse to stay healthy, routine veterinary care is also crucial for your horse's overall health and well-being.

-It is essential for your horse to receive routine veterinary care such as vaccinations and parasite prevention, dentistry, and chiropractic care.
+It is essential for your horse to receive routine care such as vaccinations, parasite prevention, dentistry, and chiropractic care.

-It is ideal to monitor your horse for any signs or symptoms of illness on a daily basis such as a lack of appetite, diarrhea, coughing, sneezing, skin issues, or problems with the musculoskeletal system.
-If you notice any of these signs in your horse for more than a day or two please contact your Olds vet.
+It is ideal to monitor your horse for any signs or symptoms of illness on a daily basis such as a lack of appetite, diarrhea, coughing, sneezing, skin issues, or lameness.
+If you notice any of these signs in your horse for more than a day or two, please contact your Olds veterinarian.

 Mobile Equine Veterinary Services across Mountain View County

-At Countryside Veterinary Hospital our veterinary team offers mobile on-the-farm equine veterinary services and treatments you need to help keep your horse or pony injury free, healthy, and happy.
+At Countryside Veterinary Hospital our veterinary team offers mobile on-the-farm equine veterinary services and treatments you need to help keep your horse injury free, healthy, and happy.

 Procedures & Treatments